marcusgia2505/classEx_doc/docs/Programming.rst

 	The amount is set directly by the participant in the :ref:`Elements:Winner's notification`.

-.. note:: If the winner is drawn by an own program code this code has to be placed before the start button of the stage.
+.. note:: If the winner is drawn by an own program code, this code has to be placed before the start button of the stage.
 ----

 :php:`$getAvgPriceContract($roundselected = $currentRound, $status = 1)`